-- 10.9.3 In case of a capsize, an athlete may receive assistance with emptying his/her boat and restarting (or resuming) his/her paddling position, but must no advantage be gained from the assistance in any way. - 10.9.4 An athlete suffering from a lower-body disability may, by prior agreement from the Competition Committee, receive assistance at a portage, from designated helpers.
-Provided no advantage is gained from the assistance and provided the athlete leaves or is lifted from his/her canoe/kayak before the helpers carry the boat. - 10.9.5 No exchange or substitution of boats is permitted, even with other athletes from the same team.
+- 10.9.3 For level 1 and level 2 competitions, in addition to the support provided for in 10.9.2, teams will be allowed to provide feeding and drink support plus any necessary repairs in a designated area on the portage.
+This area will be clearly marked, and behaviour will be monitored by the officials on the portage.
+Bibs will be made available for the appropriate number of supporters from each team to wear so they can be identified whilst providing support. - 10.9.3.a Any supporter who obstructs competitors from other teams on the portage or who provides support outside of the designated area will be warned for the first breach of the rules and if necessary, a second time. - 10.9.3.b If a supporter breaches the rules for a third time the individual concerned will not be allowed to provide support in the portage for the remainder of the championships and their bib will be withdrawn for the remainder of that race only. - 10.9.3 10.9.4 In case of a capsize, an athlete may receive assistance with emptying his/her boat and restarting (or resuming) his/her paddling position, but must no advantage be gained from the assistance in any way. - 10.9.4 10.9.5 An athlete suffering from a lower-body disability may, by prior agreement from the Competition Committee, receive assistance at a portage, from designated helpers.
+Provided no advantage is gained from the assistance and provided the athlete leaves or is lifted from his/her canoe/kayak before the helpers carry the boat.

+10.9.5 - 10.9.6 - No exchange or substitution of boats is permitted, even with other athletes from the same team.